Frequently Asked Questions

-After mixing, we do a series of stretches and folds to the dough to build tension and strength in the mixture.
-This is similar to kneading the dough, but its spread out over several hours to allow time to do most of the work for us!
+After mixing, we do a series of stretches and folds to build tension and strength in the dough.
+This process is similar to kneading the dough, but it's spread out over several hours to allow time to do most of the work for us!
 The stretches are alternated with resting periods where the dough relaxes and forms a cohesive whole.
 Both working the dough and proper rest are essential for building dough strength (just like working out at the gym!).

 Dividing and shaping

-When the dough has fermented, we divide the full dough into individual loaves which are then shaped to build tension and structure in each loaf.
+When the dough has fermented, we divide it into individual loaves which are then shaped to build tension and structure in each loaf.

 After shaping, we place the loaves in cold storage overnight to slow down the fermentation.
-This not only creates a convenient baking schedule, but also deepens the flavor over a long twelve hour slow fermentation.
+This not only creates a convenient baking schedule, but the long, slow, twelve hour fermentation also deepens the flavor.

 Scoring and baking